huiwenn/karaoke/README.md

 `python inference.py new_titles.txt`
 `python postprocess.py`

+The result can then betrimmed by the ~ artists ~.

 ## Image generation

 we will use [attnGAN](https://arxiv.org/pdf/1711.10485.pdf) and maybe do something similar to what goodkids did [here](https://neurips2019creativity.github.io/doc/Text%20Conditional%20Lyric%20Video%20Generation.pdf).
 The downloaded model also lives in BMO.
 Commands: